Insomniac (Enrique Iglesias album)

 Insomniac is the eighth studio album, and fourth English-language album, released by Spanish singer Enrique Iglesias.
-The album is the first English release of Iglesias in 4 years since that of his seventh studio album 7 (2003) deemed a commercial failure.
-Insomniac has an edgier, darker, more urban and contemporary sound compared to its predecessor, as it contains Iglesias's first collaboration with a rapper, Lil Wayne on the song "Push" as well as a cover of indie rock band Ringside's "Tired of Being Sorry".
+The album is the first of Iglesias's English releases since 7 (2003), which was deemed a commercial failure.
+Insomniac contains Iglesias' first collaboration with a rapper - Lil Wayne - on the song "Push," as well as a cover of indie rock band Ringside's "Tired of Being Sorry".
 It was released worldwide on 11 June 2007 and in the USA on 12 June 2007.

 Background and composition

-The album is his first for four years since 7.
-"Insomniac" is not just the title of the album, it is also a fact of Iglesias' life, who says he often takes sleeping pills to get a good night's rest.
-Iglesias recorded most of the album in the evening and early hours of the morning.
-He wrote more than 50 songs before settling on 12 that he felt were strong enough to put on the album.
+The title "Insomniac" is a reference to the fact that Iglesias says he often takes sleeping pills to get a good night's rest.
+Iglesias recorded most of the album in the evening and early hours of the morning, writing more than 50 songs before settling on 12 that he felt were strong enough to put on the album.

-Insomniac is said to be Iglesias' most diverse to date.
-It features a song titled "Miss You", which he has dedicated to his girlfriend, former tennis star Anna Kournikova, as well as a track, "Push", which he performs with rapper Lil' Wayne—a big departure from his usual material.
-The first single, "Do You Know", has become known as the "ping pong song" because of its stand-out beat.
+Insomniac features "Miss You", which is dedicated to his girlfriend, former tennis star Anna Kournikova, as well as a track, "Push", which he performs with rapper Lil' Wayne—a departure from his usual material.
+The first single, "Do You Know", has become known as the "ping pong song" because of its ping-pong ball-sampling beat.
 There is also a cover of indie pop band Ringside's "Tired of Being Sorry".